agrocrypto/Gateway/README.md

 # Gateway
-New Gateway payment app for POS systems all based on CLoud
+Building New Gateway payment app for POS systems all based on CLoud